v13j0/cookunity-challenge/README.md

-# Project Documentation

 ## Overview

-This project is a card management application that allows users to view, add, and edit cards.
+This project is based on the requirements outlined in the [REQUIREMENTS.md](REQUIREMENTS.md) file.
 The application is built using Next.js for the frontend and NestJS for the backend, with TypeScript for type safety.

-## Assumptions

-- The application assumes that the user has Node.js and npm installed.
-- The backend requires a database connection, which should be configured in the `.env` file.

 ## Implemented Solution